nathan-mahynski/nathan-mahynski.github.io/_pages/bio.md

 * Analyzing trends in biorepositories using explainable machine learning
 * Identifying materials using nuclear spectroscopy methods

 Have an interesting problem?
 Need help or advice?
-Contact me at nathan.mahynski@nist.gov
+Contact me via [email](mailto: nathan.mahynski@gmail.com).

 PDFs of all peer-reviewed work are available upon [request](mailto: nathan.mahynski@gmail.com), most of which can also be found on [ResearchGate](https://www.researchgate.net/profile/Nathan_Mahynski).